- "Near threatened" in the IUCN Red List and "Endangered" in the Mongolian Red List of Mammals

 The population of the Mongolian khulan (Equus hemionus hemionus) was estimated in 1997 at about 43,165 individuals (Feh et al. 2001, Reading et al. 2001).
 Numbers have declined significantly to be later estimated in 2003 at 18,411 +/- 898 in four areas (Lkhagvasuren 2007).

-Recently, the population has been estimated to about 50,000 individuals, and seems to be stable.
+To date and as published on the IUCN Red List, the population has been estimated to about 42,000 individuals in Mongolia, and seems to be stable.
 However, this population is at risk due to illegal hunting and fragmentation of its habitat due to an increasing mining activity and development of linear infrastructures in the Gobi Desert.

 In the Gobi, 99% of the habitat is used as livestock pasture.
-In such The Mongolian khulan (Equus hemionus hemionus) was estimated in 1997 at about 43,165 individuals (Feh et al. 2001, Reading et al. 2001).
-Numbers have declined significantly to be later estimated in 2003 at 18,411 +/- 898 in four areas (Lkhagvasuren 2007).
 Recently, the habitats long-distance transhumance is a necessity for sustainable pastoralism.
 Thus, semi-nomadic herders need access to large tracts of land, including protected areas.
 Moreover, political changes in the early 1990’s forced urban populations to return to nomadic land use, resulting in a sharp increase in human and livestock numbers in many rural areas.

 Water in the Gobi desert area is a critical resource for humans, livestock production and influence wildlife habitat, but is very rare and very scarce.
 In such area, access to water appears to be one key for the conservation of wild Equids, and if access to water can be secured it can ensures optimal nutritional care of their offspring without huge energy demands on the mother pre and post partum.